Published on: Jan 31, 2019 | Last Updated on June 9th, 2020

 MyLine used to offer international calling plans exclusively to India.
 Recently, it has expanded its coverage to more than 150 countries and territories.

-The best thing about MyLine is it also gives you unlimited international mobile SMS once you sign up for an account which you can use on any mobile device.
-That’s on top of the affordable rates starting at $0.011 per minute.
-Call credits are also valid for 180 days making it perfect for those occasional calls.
+The best thing about MyLine is it also gives you unlimited international mobile SMS once you sign up for an account that you can use on any mobile device.
+Call credits are available starting at $2 and valid for 180 days making it perfect for those occasional calls.